Why Am I Always Tight? Stress, Muscle Tightness and What Actually Helps

 The reason for this is simple: tightness isn’t always about muscle length.

-Why stretching doesn’t always solve the problem
+Why stretching doesn’t always reduce muscle tightness

 In many cases, the body isn’t “tight” because muscles are short; it’s because they are overworked, overloaded, or responding to stress.